WBP SI Syllabus 2026 – Complete PDF Download

 Selection Process

-The WBP SI recruitment follows a multi-stage selection procedure to evaluate candidates comprehensively:
+The WBP SI recruitment uses a multi-stage selection procedure:

-• Physical Measurement Test (PMT): Candidates must meet the specified height and chest measurement criteria as per official norms.
+• Physical Measurement Test (PMT): Verifies specified height and chest measurement criteria.

-• Physical Efficiency Test (PET): Assessment of physical fitness through running and other physical activities.
+• Physical Efficiency Test (PET): Assesses physical fitness through running and other activities.

-• Mains Examination: Descriptive written test covering General Studies, English, and Regional Language papers, each carrying defined marks and time limits.
+• Mains Examination: Descriptive written test covering General Studies, English, and a Regional Language.

 WBP SI Exam Pattern 2026